kwurst/CS-401/Syllabus.md

 ## Academic Conduct
 Each student is responsible for the contents of the readings, discussions, class materials, textbook and handouts.

-**You should familiarize yourself with Worcester State College’s Academic Honesty policy.
+**You should familiarize yourself with Worcester State College's Academic Honesty policy.
 The policy outlines what constitutes academic dishonesty, what sanctions may be imposed and the procedure for appealing a decision.
-The complete Academic Honesty Policy appears at: [http://worcester.edu/Academics/Shared%20Documents/AcademicHonesty.aspx]()**
+The complete Academic Honesty Policy appears in: <a href="http://www.worcester.edu/CodeofConduct/" target="_blank">http://www.worcester.edu/CodeofConduct/</a>**

 **If you have a serious problem that prevents you from finishing an assignment on time, contact me and we'll come up with a solution.**

 ## Acknowledgements
-This course is heavily influenced by discussions with [Dr. Stoney Jackson](http://mars.wne.edu/~hjackson/) of Western New England University (64 commuting hours in his car, lunches, attending his CS-390 class, and more...) during the Fall 2014 semester.
-It is also based on materials from [Dr. Heidi Ellis](http://mars.wne.edu/~hellis) of Western New England University, and materials from the [Teaching Open Source](http://teachingopensource.org/index.php/Main_Page)/[POSSE](http://teachingopensource.org/index.php/POSSE) community.
+This course is heavily influenced by discussions with <a href="http://mars.wne.edu/~hjackson/" target="_blank">Dr. Stoney Jackson</a> of Western New England University (64 commuting hours in his car, lunches, attending his CS-390 class, and more...) during the Fall 2014 semester.
+It is also based on materials from <a href="http://mars.wne.edu/~hellis" target="_blank">Dr. Heidi Ellis</a> of Western New England University, and materials from the <a href="http://teachingopensource.org/index.php/Main_Page" target="_blank">Teaching Open Source</a>/<a href="http://teachingopensource.org/index.php/POSSE" target="_blank">POSSE</a> community.

 ## Schedule
 Our first class will be on Tuesday, 20 January 2015